 Going to the beach is the most obvious activity among the things to do on Minjerribah.
 For foreigners, Australia‘s never-ending empty white-sand beaches are impressive.
 Minjerribah is perfect for experiencing the beach escape: 4WD tracks head to the beach where you can set up your camp to spend the night.

 If you don’t have a 4WD, there are kilometres of unspoilt beach that you’ll have just for yourself if you’re lucky or to share with very few people if you are visiting during a peak period.

 The story I was told is that locals from Straddie had been feeding them for years, but the interdiction was decided when the resort on the nearby Moreton Island started to monetise it for tourism purposes.
-It is their way to limit the number of dolphins being fed so doing that on Stradbroke is now forbidden.
+It is their way to limit the number of dolphins being fed so doing that on Minjerribah is now forbidden.

-Diving with the huge Manta Rays is a sensational experience.
+Diving with the huge manta rays is a sensational experience.
 I wrote a full article about it.
 If you missed the season, it’s still a great diving spot.
-You might be lucky to be there when the beautiful Leopard Sharks are around.
-There are many other types of rays to see (Guitar Sharks, Eagle Rays…), as well as turtles, wobbegongs, clownfish, porcupinefish, octopuses, shrimps and many other colourful marine life!
+You might be lucky to be there when the beautiful leopard sharks are around.
+There are many other types of rays to see (guitar sharks, eagle rays…), as well as turtles, wobbegongs, clownfish, porcupinefish, octopuses, shrimps and many other colourful marine life!

 What about you?
-What are your favourite things to do on Stradbroke Island?
+What are your favourite things to do on Minjerribah (Stradbroke Island)?

 If you don’t want to organise anything, you can book online a day tour from Brisbane*.

 I like staying overnight and spending a full weekend on Straddie.
 I usually choose to camp: it’s fun and cheap.
 But you can also upgrade: there are glamping options available or cabins with beach views.

 If you don’t like camping, I recommend staying near Point Lookout.
 There are many accommodation options available.
 I once rented an apartment for three couples at Whale Watch Resort* and we had a lovely stay.